 Old Tonopah Cemetery Walking Tour

-The Old Tonopah Cemetery is located right next to the infamous Clown Motel, which adds to its allure (and for some, its creepiness).
+The Old Tonopah Cemetery sits right next to the infamous Clown Motel, adding a mysterious charm—and for some, an eerie vibe—to the site.

-• The Marojevich Brothers – both killed in a mine accident at the Belmont Mine.
+The Marojevich Brothers, who tragically died in a mine accident at the Belmont Mine

 Cemetery Myths and Facts